 That’s right!
 Informational interviewing.
 This is a technique that is frequently recommended to those just starting out in a new career, but I am recommending informational interviewing as an extraordinarily effective technique for people in all phases and stages of their career, from new graduates to seasoned executives.

-Here are some tips to get you started with informational interviewing:
+Here are some tips to get you started cracking the unpublished job market:

 Be creative in tracking these people down–you don’t need to come up with the whole list on your own.
 Ask friends, relatives, people you went to college with, contacts you have made in your community, doctors, and the salespeople you come into contact with if they have suggestions for people you should talk to.
 Talk to current (if appropriate) and past co-workers, clients, and suppliers.